aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

    1. Customize EKS_CLUSTER and AWS_REGION variables in ```eks-cluster/set-cluster.sh``` shell script in this project.
 The value of EKS_CLUSTER must be a unique cluster name in the selected AWS region in your account.

-   2. In ```eks-cluster``` directory, execute ```./eks-cluster-vpc-stack.sh``` This script create an [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#w2ab1b5c15b9) stack that creates the EKS cluster VPC.
+   2. In ```eks-cluster``` directory, execute ```./eks-cluster-vpc-stack.sh``` This script creates an [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-whatis-concepts.html#w2ab1b5c15b9) stack that creates the EKS cluster VPC.
 The output of the script is a CloudFormation Stack ID.

    3. Check the status of the CloudFormation Stack for creating VPC in AWS Management Console.
 When the status is CREATE_COMPLETE, note the Outputs of the CloudFormation Stack in AWS Management Console: You will need them later when you get ready to create an EKS cluster below.